MicrosoftDocs/biztalk-docs/his/core/confirming-receipt-of-data-and-reporting-errors1.md

 ---
 description: "Learn more about: Confirming Receipt of Data and Reporting Errors"
-title: "Confirming Receipt of Data and Reporting Errors1 | Microsoft Docs" ms.custom: ""
+title: "Confirming Receipt of Data and Reporting Errors1" ms.custom: "" ms.date: "11/30/2017"
-ms.date: "11/30/2017"
 ms.prod: "host-integration-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: df9ce965-016f-4422-be5d-7c336f8cf172
-caps.latest.revision: 3
-author: "christopherhouser"
-ms.author: "hisdocs"
-manager: "anneta"
 ---
 # Confirming Receipt of Data and Reporting Errors
 The following calls confirm receipt of data or report an error: